 - Amazon will hold the amount of all unresolved transaction disputes, such as guarantee claims and chargebacks

-After a year of using Amazon Pay and having a minimum of 100 completed orders, you’ll get upgraded to Amazon’s second tier.
+If you’ve been using Amazon Pay for a year and have completed a minimum of 100 orders, you’ll get upgraded to Amazon’s second tier.

 Your account may also be eligible for an upgrade to Tier II if: